Helly meets Garside and Artin: Weak Garside groups act on Helly graphs

-\begin{proof} We refer to \cite{Salvetti,ParisSalvetti} for relevant definitions and backgrounds.
+\begin{proof} We refer to \cite{Salvetti,ParisSalvetti} for relevant definitions and background.
 Let $M(\mathcal{A})=V_{\mathbb C}-\left(\bigcup_{H\in\mathcal{A}} H_{\mathbb C}\right) $ and $G=\pi_1 (M(\mathcal{A}))$.
-Then $G$ is a weak Garside group \cite{Deligne}. $G$ can be identified as vertices of $\widetilde{\Sal}(\mathcal{A})$, and a cell of $G$ in the sense of Lemma~\ref{lem:spherical triple intersection} can be identified with the vertex set of a top dimensional cells in $\widetilde{\Sal}(\mathcal{A})$, moreover, the vertex set of each cell of $\widetilde{\Sal}(\mathcal{A})$ can be identified with an interval in $G$.
+Then $G$ is a weak Garside group \cite{Deligne}. $G$ can be identified as vertices of $\widetilde{\Sal}(\mathcal{A})$, and a cell of $G$ in the sense of Lemma~\ref{lem:spherical triple intersection} can be identified with the vertex set of a top dimensional cell in $\widetilde{\Sal}(\mathcal{A})$, moreover, the vertex set of each cell of $\widetilde{\Sal}(\mathcal{A})$ can be identified with an interval in $G$.
 Thus Definition~\ref{d:cellHelly} (2) holds.
-Similar to Lemma~\ref{lem:full}, one can prove any closed cell in $\widetilde{\Sal}(\mathcal{A})$ is a full subcomplex.
-Hence any intersection of cells is a full subcomplexes spanned by vertices in an interval of one cell.
+Similarly to Lemma~\ref{lem:full}, one can prove that any closed cell in $\widetilde{\Sal}(\mathcal{A})$ is a full subcomplex.
+Hence any intersection of cells is a full subcomplex spanned by vertices in an interval of one cell.
 Hence Definition~\ref{d:cellHelly} (3) holds.
-Moreover, cells are full together with Lemma~\ref{lem:spherical triple intersection} imply that the collection of top dimensional cells in $\widetilde{\Sal}(\mathcal{A})$ satisfies Definition~\ref{d:cellHelly} (3), hence the same holds for the collection of cells in $\widetilde{\Sal}(\mathcal{A})$ as every cell is contained in a top dimensional cell. \end{proof}
+Moreover, the fact that cells are full together with Lemma~\ref{lem:spherical triple intersection} imply that the collection of top dimensional cells in $\widetilde{\Sal}(\mathcal{A})$ satisfies Definition~\ref{d:cellHelly} (3).
+Therefore, the same holds for the collection of cells in $\widetilde{\Sal}(\mathcal{A})$ as every cell is contained in a top dimensional cell. \end{proof}